 - 1.1 In 2015 the SCR LEP secured a six-year deal with Government for funding of £21.6m to develop and deliver the Skills Bank project.
 The Skills Bank is designated a national demonstrator project (one of three nationally), as its ambition is to test a new and different model of co-investing in deals with businesses for their workforce. - 1.2 The approach is to co-invest in deals where there was a credible and demonstrable business growth story and a requirement for training to realise this growth.
 This potentially could be a company with expansion plans leading to the creation of new jobs, the introduction of new technology, or access to new markets etc. The extent of the co-investment made by the Skills Bank is determined by the perceived return to the economy of the co-investment.
-Once a deal has been secured the employer has the autonomy to select a training provider of their choice. - 1.3 The funding model, negotiated with government, for the Skills Bank is designed on a flat rate cost per output.
+Once a deal has been secured the employer has the autonomy to select a training provider of their choice.

+- 1.3 The funding model, negotiated with government, for the Skills Bank is designed on a flat rate cost per output.
 Where deals are made on a lower cost per output the excess money is placed in an Innovation and Capacity Fund.
-This innovation fund allows the SCR to be more flexible in the deals it makes with inward investors or where new specialist capacity is required to support an inward investor or it could extend the life of the Skills Bank. - 1.4 The Education and Skills Funding Agency (ESFA) procure and manage a Skills Bank Operator on the LEP behalf.
-We have sought over the past few years to have the funds paid directly to SCR, in order that SCR can directly procure and manage the Operator, but this approach was unfortunately rejected by the DfE. - 1.5 In the first three years of the Skills Bank, £6.4m has been invested in businesses with over 600 deals to date and over 2,700 learners supported. - 1.6 The conclusion of Phase 1 of Skills Bank in March 2018 enabled a stocktake of the programme to understand if the core principals designed by the LEP board and at the heart of the demonstrator project remained true.
+This innovation fund is flexible and decisions on deployment can be made locally.
+Its purpose is to support deals with inward investors or to commission new, specialist capacity.
+Additionally, it could be used to extend the life of the Skills Bank beyond 2021. - 1.4 The Education and Skills Funding Agency (ESFA) procure and manage a Skills Bank Operator on the LEP behalf.
+The LEP Board through its Skills Lead, has requested that government contribution for the Skills Bank be paid directly to the MCA, in order that there is local management of the Operator, but this request was rejected by the DfE. - 1.5 In the first three years of the Skills Bank (phase 1), £6.4m was invested in businesses with over 600 deals to date and over 2,700 learners supported. - 1.6 The conclusion of Phase 1 of Skills Bank in March 2018 enabled a stocktake of the programme to understand if the core principals designed by the LEP board and at the heart of the demonstrator project remained true.
 This review resulted in several changes to the way the second phase of the Skills Bank was commissioned and is now being managed and delivered.